Volunteer for a Committee at Beth Jacob

 Establishes, reviews and implements personnel procedures and policies for all Beth Jacob staff.

-For more information or to join a committee, email Program Director, Frances Fischer.
+For more information or to join a committee, email Programming, Frances Fischer.